Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data: Baryonification model and emulator

 \subsubsection{Dataset}

-To simulate the distribution of dark matter in our Universe, we run a $N$-body simulation with $512^3$ particles in cubic volume of $(256~ h^{-1} \mathrm{Mpc})^3$ using the code \texttt{Pkdgrav3} \cite{2017ComAC...4....2P}.
-This setup has been shown in Ref.~\cite{Schneider2015ASpectrum} to be sufficient to study baryonic suppression effects of the power spectrum at sub-percent accuracy.
+To simulate the distribution of dark matter in our Universe, we run an $N$-body simulation with $512^3$ particles in a cubic volume of $(256~ h^{-1} \mathrm{Mpc})^3$ using the code \texttt{Pkdgrav3} \cite{2017ComAC...4....2P}.
+This setup has been shown in Ref.~\cite{Schneider2015ASpectrum} to be sufficient to study \RefReport{the} baryonic suppression effects of the power spectrum at sub-percent accuracy.
 We assume a standard 5-parameter $\Lambda$CDM cosmology where $\Omega_m=0.315$, $\Omega_b=0.049$, $h_0=0.674$, $n_s=0.96$ and $\sigma_8=0.811$.
 This cosmology is within the constraints given by \texttt{Planck} \cite{PlanckCollaboration2018PlanckParameters}.
-Previous studies have shown that the baryonic effects are insensitive to (reasonable) changes of cosmological parameter values except for the mean baryon fraction $f_b=\Omega_b/\Omega_m$ \cite{Schneider2019BaryonicMatrix,Arico2021TheNetworks}.
+Previous studies have shown that the baryonic effects are insensitive to (reasonable) changes \RefReport{in} cosmological parameter values except for the mean baryon fraction $f_b=\Omega_b/\Omega_m$ \cite{Schneider2019BaryonicMatrix,Arico2021TheNetworks}.
 Therefore, our baryonic emulator will only depend on cosmology via $f_b$ which greatly simplifies the analysis.

 We create the training set by varying seven baryonification parameters along with $f_b$.
 In Table~\ref{table:range_values}, we list the ranges of these parameters $\pmb{\theta}_\mathrm{bar}$ on which our emulator will depend as well as their respective ranges.
-This eight-parameter space is randomly sampled with 2700 points.
+This eight-parameter space is randomly sampled with 2700 points. \RefReport{We discuss our procedure for constructing the training set in Appendix~\ref{sec:const_training_set}}.
 We then apply our baryonification algorithm at each point before measuring the power spectra of the 2700 modified $N$-body outputs.
 The power spectra are calculated between wave-modes $0.03~\mathrm{h/Mpc} \lesssim k \lesssim 12.52~\mathrm{h/Mpc}$ in 232 bins.
 We finally divide each absolute power spectrum by the dark-matter-only power spectrum of the original simulation output in order to obtain the relative baryonic power suppression ($\pmb{\mathcal{S}}$).
 This training set is used to create the emulator (described in later sections).

-Next to the training set, we independently create another data-set with 300 randomly selected points in our eight-dimensional parameter space.
+Next to the training set, we independently create another data set with 300 randomly selected points in our eight-dimensional parameter space.
 This corresponds to the testing set that will be used to estimate the accuracy of our emulator.